sparkflows/sparkflows-docs/docs/user-guide/variables-macros/variables/index.rst

   * Variables can be used in Application Connection
   * Variables can be defined at the project, group and global level
   * Variables can be imported using a INI or JSON file
+  * Variables can be exported to a JSON file

 Order of Precedence
 -----------